JunyuanLin/dsiprojects/Project_1_SAT_Analysis/README.md

 However, it is not recommended to directly compare mean scores between ACT and SAT, even in similar subjects.
 Due to the lack of information such as the state student population and whether there are students who took both tests, statistical inferences cannot be made.

-By using the original data and generating a database that tracks the change in each variable over the course of one year, it is observed that states that has larger change in their participation rates also meet with larger change in their mean scores, and, more interestingly, several states saw rather drastic changes in SAT or ACT participation rates.
+By using the original data and generating a database that tracks the change in each variable over the course of one year, it is observed that states that have larger change in their participation rates also meet with larger change in their mean scores, and, more interestingly, several states saw rather drastic changes in SAT or ACT participation rates.

 By conducting external research on these states, it is found that state education policy change is the main reason behind the change.
 By obtaining each state's high school education policy, **South Dakota** is the one of the states with low SAT participation rates and has yet to make either SAT or ACT mandatory for its high school students.